Tim0phy/YumuStudio/README.md

 ## 📄 License

-This project is licensed under the **GPL-3.0 License** — see the LICENSE file for details.
+This project is licensed under the **GNU General Public License v3.0** — see the LICENSE file for details.